josephwandile/mst/README.md

-# Generating complete random graphs in n-dimensional space and finding MST
+# Generating complete random graphs in n-dimensional space and finding MSTs